RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Service Credentials/creating-play-service-credentials.md

     3: 627
     4: "#f7f5f5"
 createdAt: {}
-updatedAt: "2022-11-09T13:20:47.338Z"
+updatedAt: "2023-03-02T19:01:20.706Z"
 ---
 In order for RevenueCat's servers to communicate with Google on your behalf, you need to provide a set of service credentials.
 The process for configuring these credentials is a bit complex, but the added level of control improves security by providing RevenueCat with only the access we need.
 [block:callout]
 {
   "type": "info",
   "title": "Credentials can take up to 36 hours after being created to be valid", "body": "It can take up to 36 hours for your Play Service Credentials to work properly with the Google Play Developer API.
-You may see \"Invalid Play Store credentials\" errors (503 or 521) and be unable to make purchases with RevenueCat until this happens."
+You may see \"Invalid Play Store credentials\" errors (503 or 521) and be unable to make purchases with RevenueCat until this happens.\n\nThere is a [workaround](https://stackoverflow.com/questions/43536904/google-play-developer-api-the-current-user-has-insufficient-permissions-to-pe/60691844#60691844) to get this validated sooner.
+In Google Play Console, open your app's dashboard and visit the 'Monetize' section.
+Go to Products -> Subscriptions/in-app products, and change the description of any product and save the changes.
+This should work to enable the new service credentials right away (or very shortly) and you can revert the changes to that product.
+It's not guaranteed to work, but has worked for others in the past to get things working right away.
+Otherwise, it usually starts working within 24 hours but possibly up to 36.​​"
 }
 [/block]
 # Setup